MicrosoftDocs/SupportArticles-docs/support/sql/performance/query-slow-database-application-fast-ssms.md

 - Use XEvent or [SQL Trace](/sql/relational-databases/sql-trace/sql-trace) to see the duration and elapsed time of a query (event class `SQL:StmtCompleted`, `SQL:BatchCompleted`, or `RPC:Completed`).

-The time difference between the queries could be caused by one application in a different network and there could be a network delay.
+The time difference between the queries could be caused by one application in a different network, and there could be a network delay.
 When you compare the execution on the server, you're comparing how long the queries took to run on the server.

 ### Step 3: Check SET options for each connection

 There are [SET options](/sql/t-sql/statements/set-statements-transact-sql) that are query-plan affecting, which means they can change the choice of query plan.
 Therefore, if a database application uses different set options from SSMS, each set option can get a different query plan.
 For example, ARITHABORT, NUMERIC_ROUNDABORT, ROWCOUNT, FORCEPLAN, and ANSI_NULLS.
 The most common difference observed is [SET ARITHABORT](/sql/t-sql/statements/set-arithabort-transact-sql) is set to ON in SSMS but set to OFF in most database applications.
 You can see the following warning message in the article [SET ARITHABORT](/sql/t-sql/statements/set-arithabort-transact-sql):

 > [!WARNING]
 > The default ARITHABORT setting for SQL Server Management Studio is ON.
 Client applications setting ARITHABORT to OFF might receive different query plans, making it difficult to troubleshoot poorly performing queries.
-That is, the same query might execute fast in management studio but slow in the application.
+That is, the same query might execute fast in Management Studio but slow in the application.
 When troubleshooting queries with Management Studio, always match the client ARITHABORT setting.

 For a list of all of plan-affecting options, see [Set Options](/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-plan-attributes-transact-sql#set-options).